andreasbm/lit-translate/README.md

 ## 👌 Step 2 - Load the strings depending on the language

-Use the function `loadStrings` to load the strings .json file from a path.
+Use the `loadStrings` function to load the strings `.json` file from a path.

 ```javascript
 const path = `/assets/i18n/en.json`;